Glodeni District: Pădurea Domnească

 The Pădurea Domnească nature reserve is located in the mid-Prut Valley area, extending 40 km between Criva and Pruteni.
 A forest under state protection since 1993, it is one of the most valuable meadows and old floodplain forests in Europe.
 The reserve covers an area of 6039 ha, of which 3054 ha is forest.
 In the reserve are gorges, caves and waterfalls; a deposit of fossilized coral; over 3,500 prehistoric mounds of unknown origin; a 120 ha prehistoric lake bed with trees reaching heights of 30–35 m and a colony of over 1,000 herons which nest in the oaks.

 Rivers

 The Prut borders Romania.
 Smaller rivers include the Camenca, Căldăruşa and the Glodeni (in the Prut basin) and Copăceanca (in the Răut River basin).
 The district contains 1900 ha of lakes and ponds, which are popular summer retreats for tourists and local people.

 Demographics

-On January 1, 2012, the district population was 61,400, of which 18.9% was urban and 81.1% was rural population.
-There were 700 births in 2010, (11.3 per 1000) and 900 deaths (14.5 per 1000), for a decrease in population of 200 (−3.2 per 1000).

-Ethnic groups

-Footnote: * There is an ongoing controversy regarding the ethnic identification of Moldovans and Romanians.